CxRes/events-query-test/appendix/example.md

 # Example {#example}

 {: #example-description}
-The following example illustrates a complete request and response for representation and notifications using [PROTOCOL].
+The following example illustrates a complete request and response for representation and notifications using {{&protocol}}.
 Chunk size has been omitted for clarity.

 ## Request {#request-representation-and-notifications}